oznogon/gattaibushido-public/rules/03_basic_play.md

 The **+Disfavor** trigger targets a revealed Faction, adding a single Strike token to that Faction's card.
 When a Faction reaches the third Strike, it is either removed from play or converted into a Threat (Coach's choice).
 See p.
 SQUARP for full details on Factions and Strikes.

-By default, the team can spend points from the Fan Club to mitigate +Disfavor events, one token per event prevented.
+By default, the team can spend points from the Fan Club to mitigate +Disfavor events, one token per Strike prevented.

 ### +Purge